scubajorgen/moviedownload/README.md

 ## Introduction
 This is a private application I wrote to enrich the excel sheet in which I maintain my movie collection with data from [The Movie Database](https://www.themoviedb.org/).
-It is rather quick and dirty
+It is rather quick and dirty, not many unit tests.

 ## API Key
-You need to provide an API key for The Movie Database in the file apikey.txt
+You need to provide an _API key_ for The Movie Database in the file apikey.txt.
+For this you need a developer account at The Movie Database.
+Rever to [the developer pages](https://developers.themoviedb.org/3).
+The software uses version 3 of the API.

 ## Excel file
 An sample excel file is provided.
 Orange columns are columns you can fill in, the yellow columns are columns the application fills in.